+The Explanatory document on ISPM 5 (Glossary of phytosanitary terms) was updated in October 2023 by the lead and reviewed by the Technical Panel for the Glossary (TPG) in December 2023.

-Prepared in 2019-02, taking account of decisions until SC November 2018.
-Reviewed by the Technical Panel for the Glossary (TPG) 2018-12.
-Lead Ms Beatriz Melcho (from 2014-12), previous lead Mr Ian M. Smith (from 2006 to 2014-11)
+The current lead is Beatriz Melcho (from December 2014) while the previous lead was Ian M. Smith (from 2006 to November 2014).

-All changes proposed modify the 2016 version (last published version).
-The next version should be published in 2022 and in the meantime intermediate updates are prepared each year and presented in the TPG meetings.
+All changes modify the 2022 version (last published version) and, in the meantime, intermediate updates are prepared each year considered and agreed in the TPG meetings.
 Comments appear in square brackets.

-Note: Explanatory documents for International Standards for Phytosanitary Measures (ISPMs) are produced as a result of a decision of the Interim Commission on Phytosanitary Measures (ICPM) in 2004 (reported on paragraph 111 of the report of ICPM-6).
-They are written to provide supporting information to the standard they refer to and cannot be taken as an official legal interpretation of the IPPC or its related documents, and are produced for public information purposes only.
-Each document is written by an expert, reviewed by at least two peers (in this case the TPG), then reviewed by the Standards Committee and the IPPC Secretariat.
+Note: Explanatory documents for International Standards for Phytosanitary Measures (ISPMs) are produced as a result of a decision of the Interim Commission on Phytosanitary Measures (ICPM) in 2004.
+They are written to provide supporting information to the standard they refer to and cannot be taken as an official legal interpretation of the IPPC or its related documents and are produced for public information purposes only.
+Each document is written by an expert, reviewed by at least two peers (in this case the TPG), then reviewed by the SC and the IPPC Secretariat.
 However, the material presented in explanatory documents remains the opinion of the writer and cannot be interpreted as a decision of the ICPM/CPM.
-It is hoped that most standards will have one or more explanatory documents associated with them.